divinity76/msgme/README.md

 ```
 # example configuration
 for general configurations info, try `msgme --help` ,
-and for configuration for a specific relay, `msgme --help relay RelayName`  (like `msgme --help relay Facebook`)
+and for configuration for a specific relay, `msgme --help relay RelayName`  (like `msgme --help relay Facebook`).
 here is a full working ~/.msgme.ini :
 ```ini
 [global]